Keyboard shortcuts

 Implementation Examples:

-• Rejected: Automated tools that merge pull requests or deploy without human approval
+• Rejected: Automated tools that merge, release, deploy, alter production state, or delete audit records without human approval

 Strategic Research